2012 CR Vasco da Gama season: February

-On 18 February, in a match that was not worth much, Vasco da Gama beat Boavista 1–0.
-Vasco da Gama took the field already qualified, guaranteed first place and knowing your opponent in the next phase.
-Still, the team, most of them reserves, gave work and, with a goal by Kim, guaranteed perfect recovery team in the first phase of the Taça Guanabara.
-On 22 February, in Clássico dos Milhões (the Millions Classic, the greatest classic of the Brazilian football), Vasco da Gama beat Flamengo, in his best style (turning), for 2–1.
-Flamengo took the lead with Vágner Love, after good bid with Ronaldinho and Deivid.
-But Vasco da Gama drew with Alecsandro, after poisonous kicking by Juninho Pernambucano and rebound granted by Felipe.
-In the first time, the game was extremely exciting, with various chances for both sides, and incredibly missed goal by Deivid.
+On 18 February, Vasco da Gama beat Boavista 1–0.
+Vasco da Gama took the field already qualified and guaranteed first place.
+Still, the team, most of them reserves, with a goal by Kim, guaranteed perfect recovery in the first phase of the Taça Guanabara.
+On 22 February, in Clássico dos Milhões (the Millions Classic), Vasco da Gama beat Flamengo, in his signature style (turning), for 2–1.
+Flamengo took the lead with Vágner Love, after a bid with Ronaldinho and Deivid.
+But Vasco da Gama drew with Alecsandro, after a kick by Juninho Pernambucano and rebound granted by Felipe.
+In the first half, the game had various chances for both sides, and a missed goal by Deivid.
 In the second half, the teams got tired and slowed down.
 But the Vasco da Gama persisted and succeeded: after a cross from Kim, Fagner headed.
 Felipe rebound again and Diego Souza added to give final numbers to the game that has had a confusion between Willians and Fellipe Bastos.
-The great performance of the team of Vasco da Gama, especially Juninho Pernambucano and Dedé, and the poor performances of Ronaldinho and Felipe, both of the Flamengo, were overshadowed by the unbelievable bid of Deivid, who won worldwide repercussions.
+The performance of the team of Vasco da Gama, especially Juninho Pernambucano and Dedé, and the poor performances of Ronaldinho and Felipe, both of the Flamengo, were overshadowed by the bid of Deivid, who won worldwide repercussions.

 On 26 February, Vasco da Gama reached the final with a perfect recovery.
 But everything went downhill.
 The team went unrecognized and lost to Fluminense, 3–1.
 The game got exciting with bids for both sides and some refereeing errors by Marcelo Henrique de Lima.
 Until Fagner d'fouls inside the area in Wellington Nem.
 Penalty marked and converted by Fred.
 The second goal came on a brilliant move: Deco saw the position of Fernando Prass (who was preparing to cross, like the other players who were in the area) and sent directly to the goal, opening 2–0.
 In the second half, Vasco da Gama was to attack, in despair, including Dedé, like a striker.
 Thus, spaces were left and the counter-attack came Fluminense: Fred, after pass from Thiago Neves, made 3–0.
 After that, the game became a defensive attack.
 And Vasco da Gama was able to decrease: crossing by Fagner, butt from Eduardo Costa: 3-1 and a glimmer of hope to Vasco da Gama.
 But there was not time and Fluminense were crowned champion of the 2012 Taça Guanabara.